taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

 ## Invariants

-One of my favorite things about more strongly-typed functional languages is the ability to _make illegal states unrepresentable._ In Clojure it's very hard to make illegal states unrepresentable, in fact I'd say it's just not worth the effort.
-In ML variants it's harder to write a program that compiles but doesn't work; I quickly found in Clojure it's quite easy to write a program that compiles and doesn't work.
+One of my favorite things about more strongly-typed functional languages is the ability to _make illegal states unrepresentable._ In Clojure it's very hard to make illegal states unrepresentable, in fact I'd say in most cases it's just not worth the effort.
+In ML variants it's somewhat difficult to write a program that compiles but doesn't work on some level; I quickly found in Clojure it's quite easy to write a program that compiles but doesn't work at all.

 Clojure feels very open and permissive when it comes to data and passing it around.
 The thought that a caller could pass _anything_ as an argument was unsettling at first.

-Clojure does allow you to define pre- and post-condition metadata on functions for call assertions, but they don't seem common in practice and they only work at _runtime_.
-Clojure.spec allows more powerful assertions, but again only at runtime and strictly opt-in.

 As I embraced this _laissez faire_ approach, the Clojure philosophy started to make sense.
 Clojure codebases are driven more by convention than contract.
 In F# I mostly thought about problems in terms of the types I'd use to model them, essentially defining a contract.
 If my program compiled I could be fairly certain it'd do at least something like what I intended.
 This meant putting a lot of upfront thought into the _types_ I'd need to model the problem.